mateopuna98/stockdashboard/README.md

 The project has two main components, dashboard (frontend) and server (backend).

-The dashboarh is built with the Create React App framework.
+The dashboard is built with the Create React App framework.

 The server is an expressJS server that has some routing endpoints and also manages a websocket connection with the client.